Sophix-ma/CapraMind/README.md

-# CapraMind
+# CapraData
-LLM for the dairy goat industry
+Data collection for CapraMind.